-Pri iority Application Deadlines

-FALL April 1

-SPRING November 1

-Ар oplication Fee
+Application Fee

-There is no application fee for readmission.
+□ There is no application fee for readmission.

-Ар oplication for Admission
+Application for Readmission

 Please do not complete the standard application for admission.
-Please Office of Admission for the proper form. contact the
+Please visit bowiestate.edu and click the Undergraduate Admissions tab to complete the Application for Readmission.

-Re eview of Applications
+Review of Applications

-Readmission applications are reviewed and evaluated by several University u units before

-decisions are rendered.
+- □ Readmission applications are reviewed and evaluated by several University units before decisions are rendered.

-,
+- Applicant files are reviewed for issues related to, but not limited to

-satisfactory academic progress;
+- satisfactory academic progress;

-o academic standing;
+- academic standing;

-student judiciary concerns; and
+- student judiciary concerns; and

-satisfactory financial status.
+- satisfactory financial status.

-Official transcripts are required from any college or university attended since last t enrolled at
+- □ Official transcripts are required from any college or university attended since last enrolled at Bowie State.

-Bowie State.